earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 After completing this tutorial, you will be able to:

-* Define spectral and spatial resolution.
-Explain how the two types of resolution are different.
+* Define spectral and spatial resolution and explain how they differ from one another.
-* Describe *atleast* 3 differences between NAIP imagery, Landsat 8 and MODIS in terms of how the data are collected, how frequently they are collected and the spatial & spectral resolution.
+* Describe *atleast* 3 differences between NAIP imagery, Landsat 8 and MODIS in terms of how the data are collected, how frequently they are collected and the spatial and spectral resolution.
-* Describe the spatial and temporal tradeoffs between data collected from a satellite vs. an airplane.
+* Describe the spatial and temporal tradeoffs between data collected from a satellite vs an airplane.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

-You will need a computer with internet access to complete this lesson and the data for week 7 of the course.
+You will need a computer with internet access to complete this lesson and the data for Weeks 7-9 of the course.

 {% include/data_subsets/course_earth_analytics/_data-week6-7.md %}

 </div>